Top candlestick patterns traders should know

 How to use candlestick patterns

-When assessing a candlestick pattern, you must first wait for the intervals candle to close.
-Once the candlestick is closed, you can examine the candle's high, low, open, and closing points combined with the colour.
+When assessing a candlestick pattern, you must first wait for the interval candle to close.
+Once the candlestick is closed, you can examine the candle’s high, low, open, and closing points combined with the colour.

-A candle's open and close price will either be at the top or bottom of the candle.
-In bullish candlesticks, the open price is at the bottom, and the close is at the top, and in bearish candles, the open price is at the top and the close at the bottom.
+A candle’s open and close price will either be at the top or bottom of the candle.
+In bullish candlesticks, the open price is at the bottom, and the close is at the top, and in bearish candles, the open price is at the top and the close is at the bottom.
 You could also look at the wicks that form during the candle interval.

 Before the candlestick has closed completely, it can change colour, moving between green and red or white and black.
 That is why you’ll have to wait for the price to close before analysing whether it’s a bullish or bearish candle.